PsychedelicOrange/psychC/docs/build.md

 # Build instuctions
 ## Linux
 ### Requirements
-- c compiler, currently tested on [ gcc ]
+- a c compiler, currently tested on [ gcc , clang ]
 - Cmake
 - make
 ## Build
+- Install all dependencies not provided in source, make sure your compiler is including headers and able to link libs from system folders.
 ` cmake . `
 ` make `